 - Professors: Ron Ruminski and Al Schoffstall

-- Associate Professors: Dave Anderson (Chair), Janel Owens (Associate Chair), and David Weiss
+- Associate Professors: Dave Anderson (Chair), Janel Owens (Associate Chair), Kevin Tvrdy, and David Weiss

-- Assistant Professors: Jarred Bultema, Renee Henry, Andrew Klocko, James Kovacs, and Kevin Tvrdy
+- Assistant Professors: Andrew Klocko, James Kovacs, Amanda Morgenstern, and Crystal Vander Zanden

 - Professor Attendant: Jerry Phillips

-- Instructors Emeriti: Chet Dymek and Mary Bethé Neely
+- Instructors Emeriti: Cindy Applegate, John Balyeat, Chet Dymek, and Mary Bethé Neely

 The Department of Chemistry and Biochemistry offers programs that meet the needs of students wishing to obtain an undergraduate degree in chemistry or biochemistry.